Ankit-rana/Ankit-rana.github.io/_posts/2020-07-11-factory-in-python.md

 ![problem_simple_factory2](https://user-images.githubusercontent.com/4917774/87854841-32707500-c932-11ea-89c2-1ff971102252.png)

 <p> So if more cars are added/deleted, you need to modify code.
 Suppose we want to close classes for modification.
-What should we do?
+What should we do?  > </p>
-Extra thought: Closed for modification?? why ??? suppose it is a library which takes any type of car and library do certain operation on it.</p>
+> Extra thought: Closed for modification?? why ??? suppose it is a library which takes any type of car and library do certain operation on it.
 <p> Introducing Simple factory</p>

 ![simple_factory](https://user-images.githubusercontent.com/4917774/87854851-44521800-c932-11ea-9e07-b9cfe6524a79.png)